senseiwells/EssentialClient/README.md

 Highlights lava sources, credit to [plusls](https://github.com/plusls) for the original code for this in [their mod](https://github.com/plusls/oh-my-minecraft-client)
 * Type: `Boolean`
 * Default Value: `false`

+## waterFovMultiplier
+Determines the percentage of Fov scaling when fully submerged in water
+* Type: `Integer`
+* Default Value: `0`

+## soulSpeedFovMultiplier
+Determines the percentage of Fov scaling when walking on soil soul or soul sand
+* Type: `Integer`
+* Default Value: `0`

 ## increaseSpectatorScrollSensitivity
 Increases the sensitivity at which you can scroll to go faster in spectator